Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Methods

-We first normalize the input $\bm{s}$ and generate random number $Rand_i(t)$ with evenly distribution from 0 to 1, which has the same size as input at every time step.
+We generate random numbers $Rand_k(t)$ from 0 to 1 evenly distributed, which has the same size as the input stimulation strength $\bm{A}_{P}$ at every time step.
 Then we compare every generated random number with its corresponding input data.
-If the generated random number is less than its input data, $I_i(t)$ is set to 1, or else it is set to 0, formulated as:
+If the generated random number is less than its input data, $I_{k,t}$ is set to 1.
+Otherwise, it is set to 0, formulated as: